linode/developers/README.md

 	rake less

 (or just `rake`).
 This will compile all of your LESS into `source/stylesheets/home.css`, which gets included in `layout.erb`.
 As a note, you'll need to have ran either `bundle install` or `rake install` before this will work.
 Changes will get picked up by Middleman automatically if you have a dev server running, so you can just refresh a page and see your changes immediately.

+Hint: if you're using Sublime Text, you can create a build system that runs `rake`.
+Convenient!